ndemengel/tchatter/README.md

 # Tchatter

-A simple chat application to play with Node, Angular and al.
+A simple chat application to gather many buzzwords and play with Node/Express, Angular, SockJS, Mocha, Chai, WebDriverJS...

 Bootstrapped From Yearofmoo's AngularJS Seed: A starter AngularJS repository for getting started with AngularJS.
 Includes helpful unit testing tools, Protractor integration and coverage testing.